braziljs/eloquente-javascript/21_skillsharing.md

 will be redrawn, removing both its content and its ((focus)).

-In a heated discussion, where multiple people are adding comments at the same time, this would be very annoying.
+In a heated discussion, where multiple people are adding comments at the same time, this would be annoying.
 Can you come up with a way to solve it?

 {{hint

-{{index "comment field reset (exercise)", template, "setState method"}}
+{{index "comment field reset (exercise)", template, "syncState method"}}

-The best way to do this is probably to make talks component objects, with a `setState` method, so that they can be updated to show a modified version of the talk.
-During normal operation, the only way a talk can be changed is by adding more comments, so the `setState` method can be relatively simple.
+The best way to do this is probably to make talks component objects, with a `syncState` method, so that they can be updated to show a modified version of the talk.
+During normal operation, the only way a talk can be changed is by adding more comments, so the `syncState` method can be relatively simple.

-The difficult part is that, when a changed list of talks comes in, we have to reconcile the existing list of DOM components with the talks on the new list—deleting components whose talk was deleted, and updating components whose talk changed.
+The difficult part is that, when a changed list of talks comes in, we have to reconcile the existing list of DOM components with the talks on the new list—deleting components whose talk was deleted and updating components whose talk changed.

 {{index synchronization, "live view"}}

-To do this, it might be helpful to keep a data structure that stores the talk components under the talk titles, so that you can easily figure out whether a component exists for a given talk.
+To do this, it might be helpful to keep a data structure that stores the talk components under the talk titles so that you can easily figure out whether a component exists for a given talk.
 You can then loop over the new array of talks, and for each of them, either synchronize an existing component or create a new one.
-To delete components for deleted talks, you'll have to also loop over the components, and check whether the corresponding talks still exist.
+To delete components for deleted talks, you'll have to also loop over the components and check whether the corresponding talks still exist.

 hint}}